 Every June, we receive emails from people who are upset by the Pride Huzzahs.
 The celebration of Pride, however, is a positive, non-violent stance against discrimination toward other humans.
 It’s an internationally recognized holiday, no different from celebrating Black History Month and Women's History Month, which we also observe with celebratory Huzzahs.
 It’s just one small way we talk about our values.

+Real people run this company, and we can’t pretend we don’t have values and beliefs.
 Treating others with love and respect is a value shared broadly by our team.
 That may mean we lose a few customers, but as Thorleifsson says, as a human being I have no doubt it’s the right thing to do.